Walunjkirnesh25/NewsScrapping/README.md

 To clear and reset the database: https://boiling-brook-85767.herokuapp.com/clearall Video series on process of making the app: https://www.youtube.com/playlist?list=PLkOpMJMP5av2xJK_p2YTdcVtBSU6vDi8F

-All specs of the project were met as perscribed in the instructions below.
+All specs of the project were met as described in the instructions below.

 INSTRUCTIONS